QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which conjectures are about equilibrium pricing functions in regions of the state space that  an average consumer or firm does not visit in equilibrium.

-Note that the absence of complete markets means that we can compute competitive equilibrium prices and allocations by first solving the simple planning problem that we did in {doc}`Irrelevance of Capital Structure with Complete Markets <BCG_complete_mkts>`.
+Note that the absence of complete markets means that now we cannot compute competitive equilibrium prices and allocations by first solving the simple planning problem that we did in {doc}`Irrelevance of Capital Structure with Complete Markets <BCG_complete_mkts>`.

 Instead, we compute an equilibrium by solving a system of simultaneous inequalities.